Geometrical Product Specification and Verification: Toleranced feature

 Whether the toleranced feature is an integral feature or a derived feature depends upon the precise writing of the corresponding specification: if the arrow of the leader line of the specification is in the prolongation of a dimension line otherwise it is an integral feature.
 A Ⓐ modifier can also be used in the specification to designate a derived feature.

 The nominal toleranced feature is a geometrical feature with perfect geometry defined in the TPD corresponding to the toleranced feature.

 Datum

-Datums are defined in ISO 5459.
+Datums are defined in ISO 5459 as a simulation of a contact partner at a single part specification, where the contact partner is missing.
+The contacts "planar touch" and "fit of linear size" are covered by defaults.
+With this simulation a specification mistake appears against the nature function, which appears in assembly constrains.

 In essence, the datum is used to link the toleranced feature (imperfect real geometry) to the toleranced zone (perfect geometry).
 As such the datum object is a three folded object: